 The grunge revolution was in full swing by late 1993, and plenty of established rock acts found it difficult to draw the type of sales or airplay they’d enjoyed during the ’80s.
 The guys in Rush, 25-year vets getting ready to release their 15th studio album at that point, knew they’d be returning to a musical landscape that had changed a great deal since they’d scored a massive hit with 1991’s ‘Roll the Bones’ LP.

-But if anyone at the band’s label was worried when ‘Counterparts’ arrived in stores, their fears quickly vanished in a wave of sales receipts.
+But if anyone at the band’s label was worried when ‘Counterparts’ arrived in stores on Oct.
+19, 1993, their fears quickly vanished in a wave of sales receipts.
 Not only was the record a hit, it set a new chart peak for Rush in the U.S., debuting at No. 2.
 In fact, it only missed the top spot because it happened to come out the same week as what might have been the most highly anticipated rock record of the year, Pearl Jam‘s ‘Vs.’ And far from being regarded as relics at mainstream rock radio, the band ended up scoring a slew of hits from ‘Counterparts’ — including their fifth No. 1 hit at the format, the leadoff single ‘Stick It Out.’

 Part of the record’s success was due to the band’s well-timed shift back to the more aggressive sounds of their earlier efforts.
 After dabbling in glossier production during the ’80s, they stripped things back during the ‘Counterparts’ sessions, which found them reuniting with producer Peter Collins.
 “We’ve kinda shifted the interest back to the guitar,” admitted guitarist Alex Lifeson during a 1993 interview.
 “We’ve been talking about moving in that direction for quite a while, but certainly with this one we made a concerted effort to do that.
 The keyboards are much deeper in the mix.
 It was to sort of capture an energy that we used to have when it was more of a concentrated three-piece.”